 In the classroom, one of our components during our Community Gathering time is our Feelings Check-In.
 During this ritual children share their expressions with the teacher and their peers.
 This involves everyone quietly noticing the facial and body clues of those around them.
 The teacher continues to facilitate this ritual by calling on a child to verbally check in with another peer to share what s/he notices about that child to try to identify their feeling.
 The child may say something like, “Her mouth is frowning, her eyes are not looking at me, her body is still…I think she is feeling sad.”
 The class continues to check in with that child to find out more about his/her feeling, and as necessary offer connections, love, and solutions.
 The feeling is then explored via our Feelings Heart in Google Slides.
 Each feeling piece in the heart is linked to a selection of videos from GoNoodle meant to address that feeling.
 After selecting a GoNoodle experience, children participate together, then come together to bring closure by heading to our gratitude slide and share what they are grateful for.
 (This was a brief summary of one way to facilitate the Feelings Check-In experience.
-To read more about this ritual, visit our Community Gathering post.)
+To read more about this ritual, check out Chapter 2 of Innovating Play.)

 Sharing the Feelings Check-In Beyond the Classroom